petabridge/akka-bootcamp/README.md

 src\Unit1\DoThis\ - contains the .SLN and project files that you will use through all lessons -- lesson 1 src\Unit1\Lesson1\README.MD - README explaining lesson1
-src\Unit1\Lesson1\DoThis\ - C# classes, images, text files, and other junk you'll need to complete lesson1 src\Unit1\Lesson1\Completed\ - Got stuck on lesson1?
+src\Unit1\Lesson1\DoThis\ - F# classes, images, text files, and other junk you'll need to complete lesson1 src\Unit1\Lesson1\Completed\ - Got stuck on lesson1?
 This folder shows the "expected" output for the lesson -- repeat for all lessons
 ````

 Start with the first lesson in each unit and follow the links through their README files on Github.
-We're going to begin with **[Unit 1, Lesson 1](src/Unit-1/FSharp/lesson1)**.
+We're going to begin with **[Unit 1, Lesson 1](src/Unit-1/lesson1)**.

 ### Lesson Layout
 Each Akka.NET Bootcamp lesson contains a README which explains the following: